 Once a chiropractor has achieved Standard Treatment certification, in order to maintain their certification status they are required to attend at least one workshop every year and continually submit data to CLEAR every year.

 * Only Doctors of Chiropractic and students currently enrolled at a chiropractic college are allowed to attend Part 3 (the Hands-on Workshop).
 Members of all healthcare specialties are welcome to attend Parts 1 & 2 of the CLEAR Scoliosis Seminar series.
-Parts 1 & 2 of the seminar are considered to be the “Lecture” portion of the seminar, and are available to attend online and in-person at Parker University in Dallas, Texas; please contact Parker University for more information.
+Parts 1 & 2 of the seminar are considered to be the “Lecture” portion of the seminar, and are available to attend online.

 Intensive Care Certification